filedescriptor/untrusted-types/README.md

 4. Go to `chrome://extensions`, enable Developer mode
 5. `Load unpacked`, choose the `public` folder

+### Prebuilt version
+If the project is failing to build for some reason, you can download the prebuilt version from the Releases page.
+1. [Download](https://github.com/filedescriptor/untrusted-types/releases/) and extract the archive
+2. Go to `chrome://extensions`, enable Developer mode
+3. `Load unpacked`, choose the extracted folder

 ## Usage
 Discover and test inputs passed into sinks that could lead to DOM XSS vulnerabilities.